Do semantic parts emerge in Convolutional Neural Networks?: Discriminativeness of semantic parts for object recognition

 In the previous section we investigated how discriminative each filter is for each object class.
-In this section, instead, we investigate the discriminativness of semantic parts.
+In this section, instead, we investigate the discriminativeness of semantic parts.
 We look at how much each part contributes to the classification score of its object class.
 We measure discriminativeness as in sec.~\ref{sec:cnn:discr_filters}, but instead of ignoring a specific filter, we now ignore a semantic part.
 We use the same formulation of eq.~\eqref{eq:discr}, but with different meanings for $j$, $I$ and $s_i^j$.
 Given a semantic part $j$, $I$ now indicates all images containing $j$, and $s_i^j$ is the score given by the network to image $I_i$ with part $j$ blacked out.

-We use the segmentation masks available in PASCAL-Parts to set to zero all the pixels of a part $j$ in each input image $I_i$.
+We use the segmentation masks available in PASCAL-Part to set to zero all the pixels of a part $j$ in each input image $I_i$, after pre-processing by subtracting the image mean (sec.~\ref{sec:cnn:exp_set}).
 In this way, part $j$ is ignored and does not contribute to the classification score of the object, as all convolutional filters output 0 on blacked out regions.
 The network can only rely on information from the rest of the image.
 If it is no longer confident about the prediction of the object class, it means that the blacked out part is discriminative for it.
+We note that even if the part is blacked out, its boundary remains accessible to the network and can contribute some discriminative information.

 We evaluate the 105 semantic parts of PASCAL-Part (sec.~\ref{sec:cnn:exp_set}).
 Fig.~\ref{fig:cnn:discr_parts} shows results for some examples parts of 9 object classes.
 Interestingly, similar classes do not necessarily have similar discriminative parts.
 For example, the most discriminative parts for class car are \emph{door} and \emph{wheel}.
 But these are not very important for class bus, which is largely discriminated by the part \emph{window}.
 Moreover, \emph{torso} is very discriminative for some animals (e.g. horse and cow), but less so for others (e.g. cat and dog).
 We offer two explanations for this phenomenon.
 First, the network seems to consider discriminative parts that are clearly visible across many instances of the object class.
 For example, the wheels of a car are often visible in PASCAL images, while the wheels of a bus are often occluded in the PASCAL dataset.
 Similarly, many images of pet animals (e.g. cat and dog) are biased towards close-ups (often occluding the body), while images of other animals typically show the whole body (e.g. horse, cow, bird).
 Second, the network seems to consider more discriminative parts that have lower intra-class variation.
 For example, the torso is very similar across all horses, while the torso of a dog varies considerably depending on breed and size.